 - 1 package Gardein Beefless Tips

-Pour 1 tablespoon of the olive oil in a dutch oven and heat over medium heat.
-Add the chopped onions, carrots, and cubed potatoes and cook about 10 minutes, until the vegetables are just starting to become tender.
+- Pour 1 tablespoon of the olive oil into a dutch oven and heat over medium heat.
+Add the chopped onions, carrots, and cubed potatoes and cook for about 10 minutes, until the vegetables are just starting to become tender.
 Add garlic and cook for 1 minute.

-Add the vegetable broth, drained corn, the whole can (with juicof stewed tomatoes, and a bay leaf.
+- Add the vegetable broth, drained corn, stewed tomatoes (with the juice), and a bay leaf.
 Bring to a simmer.

-Pour the second tablespoon of olive oil in a skillet over medium heat.
-Add the Gardein Beefless Tips and stir until each piece is coated with oil.
+- Pour the second tablespoon of olive oil into a skillet over medium heat.
+Add the beefless tips and stir until each piece is coated with oil.
 Cook over medium heat until each side is browned, about 5 minutes.

-Add the browned beefless tips to the pot and continue simmering for another 15-20 minutes to allow the flavors to combine.
+- Add the browned beefless tips to the pot and continue simmering for another 15 to 20 minutes to allow the flavors to combine.
 Remove the bay leaf before serving.
 See notes below for thickening the stew.
 Add salt and pepper to taste.

-Optional: Add a tablespoon of red wine to the stew as it's cooking.
+- Optional: Add a tablespoon of red or white wine to the stew as it's cooking.
 This adds a nice flavor to the finished stew.
 You can also use a potato masher to mash some of the potatoes to create a thicker broth.